PennyLaneAI/pennylane/doc/introduction/operations.rst

 >>> x.grad
 tensor(-0.5910)

-Some operator transform can also act on multiple operators, by passing quantum functions, QNodes or tapes:
+Some operator transforms can also act on multiple operators, by passing quantum functions, QNodes or tapes:

 >>> def circuit(theta):